shrutiixx90/customer_segmentation/README.md

 # customer_segmentation
-Developed a ML model to give various recommendations of financial products
+Customers segmentation using clustering models to give products and services recommendations